 Good diabetes control will help you lead a full and active life and prevent other health complications.

-This Food Fact Sheet is about the role that diet has in managing symptoms of one of the more common arthritic conditions, rheumatoid arthritis (RA).
+This Food Fact Sheet is about the role that diet may have in managing symptoms of rheumatoid arthritis.
+Arthritis literally means the inflammation of joints.

 The idea behind detoxing is that from time to time we need to clear the “toxic waste” from our body in order to stay healthy.
 This Fact Sheet will explore the myths around detox diets and explain the benefits of a balanced diet.